Back to blog

 Conclusion

 Hopefully, this post gave you a good overview of how to deploy and upgrade an IPv4/IPv6 Dual Stack AKS (Azure Kubernetes Service) cluster with Cilium as the CNI to benefit from its networking, observability, and security capabilities.
-If you have any feedback on the solution, please share it with us.
-You’ll find us on the Cilium Slack channel.
+If you’d like to learn more, you can schedule a demo with our experts.

 Further Reading